-Climbing to the top of the fortified walls above the medieval town of Kotor is one of the best things to do on your trip to Kotor, Montenegro.
+Climbing to the top of the fortified walls above the medieval town is one of the best things to do on your trip to Kotor, Montenegro.
 I’ll be honest: it’s not easy.
 But maybe the best morning workout ever!
 A little planning and common sense will make a big difference, whether you are here on a cruise for one day or staying for a while.

 Beating the crowds is not the only reason to get an early start.
 The rising sun starts out behind the mountain, and you’ll be in the shade until about 9:30 am.
 Once the sun gets above the peak and starts beating down, you’ll be shedding layers of clothing, slapping on the sunscreen and reaching for the water bottle with summer temps in the high 90s fahrenheit.

 Entering the town through the main Sea Gate, don’t miss the inscription with the Communist star and a quote from President Tito of Yugoslavia, marking Kotor’s liberation from the Nazis.

 You might have to ask directions in the old town to reach the trail entry point, as it’s easy to miss the small signs pointing the way.
 Officially the trail is open 24 hours a day, and there’s an admission charge whenever someone is manning the entry point, usually from 8 am to 8 pm.
 We arrived before 7 am on a mid-summer morning and found a ticket taker.
 The price was 3 Euros per person at the time of our visit in 2017 but has gone up a few euros since then.

 Mind the Steps on St. John’s Hill